 Figure 2 – Individual genes have regional expression differences within the cranial NC migratory stream.
 (A) HAND2 and GPC3 expression is increased at the invasive front of the cranial NC migratory stream.
-All graphs are linear expression with error bars depict the standard error.
+All graphs are linear expression with error bars depict the standard error of the mean.
 Each subregion is represented by 3-6 biological replicates.
 (B) PDGFRL and CXCR1 expression is increased in the middle of the cranial NC migratory stream.
 (C) EPHA4 and FOXD3 expression is increased at the trailing portion of the cranial NC migratory stream.
 (D) RHOA expression is consistent throughout the cranial NC migratory stream.
 (E) The rhombomere 4 NC stream at HH St 15 divided into 8 subregions by laser capture microdissection.

 Figure 3 – HCR confirms of regional expression differences

 Figure 4 – Model schematic.
 The basic components of our computational framework with leader and follower cells (based on McLennan et al., 2012) are: (A) Cell-induced gradient - The chemoattractant is initially distributed uniformly, but cells internalize it, acting as sinks.
 (B) Chemotaxis - Leader cells (orange) randomly sample directions and move up the chemoattractant gradient.
-However, they have a finite sensing accuracy and can't sense a gradient if it is too shallow (grey contour in (E)).
+However, they have a finite sensing accuracy and cannot sense a gradient if it is too shallow (grey contour in (E)).
 (C) Leader-follower behavior - Follower cells (purple) randomly search for other cells and, when in contact with a leader cell, adopt their direction of movement.
 This transmission of directional information can be chained, i.e., followers can follow other followers if they are in turn in contact with a leader cell.
-If two cells in contact become separated by more than l, they detach and thus lose their directional cue.
-(D) Migratory domain set-up - Cells are inserted into the start of the domain (x = 0m) throughout the simulation.
+If two cells in contact become separated by more than a distance lfilomax, they detach and thus lose their directional cue.
+(D) Migratory domain set-up - Cells are inserted into the start of the domain (x = 0µm) throughout the simulation.
 If there is insufficient space then no cell is inserted, so that cells do not overlap.
-The domain stretches over time, diluting chemoattractant and contributing to cell movement.
+The domain grows over time, diluting chemoattractant and contributing to cell movement.
 Dilution of the chemoattractant and the overall stream morphology can be seen in (E), showing a sample simulation at three time-points.
 This also demonstrates that cell migration out-paces domain growth.
 The grey contour represents where the chemoattractant gradient is too shallow to be sensed.

 Figure 5 - Multicellular stream migration can be more successful with smaller leader fractions.
 To determine the effect of different (fixed) leader fractions on migration, we varied the time tLF after which newly inserted cells are followers (purple) instead of leaders (orange).
 Each stochastic simulation was repeated n=20 times (A).
 The migratory stream density (B) was then constructed from summing cell positions at the end of the n individual simulations.
 Leader fractions fL are the average for a given tLF.
 The greyscale bars are boxplots summarizing the distribution of distances migrated (in the x direction), with circles marking the median.
 Each boxplot is colored according to the relative stream density, calculated by dividing the total number of cells in n repeats by the maximum over all parameter combinations.
 A histogram of cell counts vs. distance migrated for the different leader fractions is shown in (C).